What Size Generator Will I Need as Back-Up Power for a House in Australia?

 The Sizes of Generators

 To better understand what size generator is for a house in Australia, it’s handy to know a little more about different size generators.
-When it comes to hiring a generator or buying one, you’ll have a much clearer picture of what you’ll need.
+When it comes to power generator hire or generator sales, you’ll have a much clearer picture of what you’ll need.

 Many generators are big and have been designed for industrial and commercial applications.
 For the most part, any generators in this size range will usually be overkill as a power generator for the home.
-At Total Generators, we have generators that range from 10kVA right up to 1250kVA.
+At Total Generators, we have generators that range from 10kVA generators right up to 1250kVA generators.

 KVA, or kilo-volt-amperes is the measure of the output capacity a generator is capable of producing under normal operation.
 If someone is hosting a special event, they may hire several generators in 100kVA or higher to power up the event.
 For industrial and mining operations, the chosen size could be considerably higher.